SeryioGonzalez/Azure_IoT_Lab/visualize/README.md

 In this lab you will learn

-* how to set up a Time Series Insights environment
+* How to set up a Time Series Insights environment
-* explore
-* analyze time series data of your IoT solutions or connected things
+* Explore and analyze time series data of your IoT solutions or connected things

 ## Create Time Series Insights

 1. Select **Time Series Insights** in the resource explorer search box of the Azure portal.
 2. Selecty the **Subscription** and **Resource Group** used in the lab
-3. For **Environment name** select your group nickname **icaiiotlabgroupYX** as resource name.
+3. For **Environment name** select your group nickname **icaiiotlabgroupY** as resource name.
 4. Select the **Location** to **West Europe**.
 5. For **Tier** select **Gen2 (L1)**
 6. In the field **Property name** input **iothub-connection-device-id**